squint-cljs/squint/README.md

 Clava let you write CLJS syntax but emits small JS output, while still having parts of the CLJS standard library available (ported to mutable data structures, so with caveats).
-This may work for small projects e.g. that you'd like to deploy on CloudFlare workers, node scripts, Github actions, etc. that need the extra performance and small bundle size.
+This may work especially well for projects e.g. that you'd like to deploy on CloudFlare workers, node scripts, Github actions, etc. that need the extra performance, startup time and/or small bundle size.

 ## Differences with ClojureScript